Cis17a/Car-Wash-Final/Pseudo Code README.md

 //This program will be user menu presented to the customer.
 //Customer will drive up to Car wash menu touch screen.

+Function call Mainmenu:

-Function call menu: menu option will ask customer if they would like a car wash.
+menu option will ask customer if they would like a car wash.

  Program will validate input

+{Display MainMenu

+  If: (input is no),
+   {

-  If: input is no, program will ask customer to exit car wash.
+   Display: please exit car wash.

+   }

    Else: program will call Function Menu Display
+ }
 Function menu

- display case menu
+{ display case menu

   1.Rinse